 For example, your inputs might be vectors of several hundred numbers.
-Depending on the situation, it might be appropriate to distill these down to handful of important dimensions (as in "Dimensionality Reduction" on page 134) and use only those small number of features.
-Or it might be appropriate to use a technique (like regularization, which we'll look at in "Regularization" on page 186) that penalizes models the more features they use.
+Depending on the situation, it might be appropriate to distill these down to handful of important dimensions (as in "Dimensionality Reduction") and use only those small number of features.
+Or it might be appropriate to use a technique (like regularization, which we'll look at in "Regularization") that penalizes models the more features they use.